-A Palette Knife is wide, flat knife with a rounded tip.
+A palette knife is a wide, flat knife with a rounded tip.

 It has no sharp edges.
-It is not meant for cutting -- it is meant for lifting and smoothing, making it more like a spatula in terms of its purpose in life.
+It is not meant for cutting — it is meant for lifting, spreading, and smoothing, making it more like a spatula in terms of its purpose in life.

-The blade will be thin and flexible, but strong, and up to 14 inches (35 cm) long.
+The blade will be thin and flexible, but strong, and up to 35 cm (14 inches) long.
 Choose the longest you can get.

 A few have a slight serrated edge on the blade, so that they can also slice cake.